oliseviche/Minesweeper/README.md

 Run:
 After succesfull installation, execute `npm start` command.
 This will launch the dedicated web server.
 If you are using Windows 10 OS, it may require you to provide certain permissions.
 Open windows terminal, and execute the following command in the root folder `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process`.
-On success, teh server should be up and runnin on the prot 8080.
-Vist http://localhost:8080 in your Chrome browser and enjoy.
+On success, the server should be up and running on the port 8080.
+Visit http://localhost:8080 in your Chrome browser and enjoy.